-In December we had another opportunity to see how top athletes approach this challenge during the Billabong Pipe Masters, which offered a Super Bowl-style spectacle in the final pro surfing event of the year.
-Newly crowned world champion John John Florence, a North Shore local who grew up surfing Pipeline, and Brazilian Gabriel Medina fell short of their quest to win their first Pipe Masters.
-But the competition between the two has the potential to be a rivalry to watch over the next decade.
+We now have another opportunity to see how top athletes approach this challenge during the Billabong Pipe Masters, which offers a Super Bowl-style spectacle in the final pro surfing event of the year.
+Two-time world champion John John Florence, a North Shore local who grew up surfing Pipeline, is out of the contest with an injury and will have to watch as Brazilian Gabriel Medina goes for his second world title in four years.
+The competition between the two has the potential to be a rivalry to watch over the next decade.

 Pipeline presents countless perils, from its steep drop and treacherous lip to a cavernous mass of coral reef waiting just below the water’s surface.

-There with his camera was photographer Tom Servais, responsible for two Pipeline images that resonate with surfers 25 years after they were taken.
+There with his camera will be photographer Tom Servais, responsible for two Pipeline images that resonate with surfers 27 years after they were taken.
 We asked Servais to explain in his own words why these photos of a “cutback” and a “snap” are still so meaningful to so many who enjoy the sport.
 We also found 82-year-old Warren Harlow, whose house is so close to Pipeline its foundation sometimes vibrates from the force of the wave.
-Harlow talked to writer Alex Roth about his 53-year-long relationship with Pipeline’s frights and sights, including half a dozen rescues and the exploits of a 5-year-old Laird Hamilton.
+Harlow talked to writer Alex Roth about his 54-year-long relationship with Pipeline’s frights and sights, including half a dozen rescues and the exploits of a 5-year-old Laird Hamilton.

 The dangers of Pipeline are real.
-Seven have perished there in the last 27 years and countless others have been injured.
+Seven have perished there in the last three decades and countless others have been injured.
 Hawaiian Water Patrol’s Brian Keaulana said visitors often underestimate these hazards and as a result he sends them to the other end of Oahu, where the waves are more forgiving.
 But he understands Pipeline’s allure: “That’s what makes it so beautiful – the dangers.”